MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/monitor-rms-connector.md

 ## Performance counters

-When you install the RMS connector, it automatically creates **Microsoft Rights Management connector** performance counters that you might find useful to help you monitor the performance of using the Azure Rights Management service via the connector.
+When you install the RMS connector, it automatically creates **Microsoft Rights Management connector** performance counters that you might find useful to help you monitor and improve the performance of using the Azure Rights Management service.

-For example, if you regularly experience delays when protecting documents or emails, or when opening protected documents or emails, the performance counters can help you determine whether the delay is due to processing time on the connector, processing time from the Azure Rights Management service, or network delays.
+For example, you regularly experience delays when documents or emails are protected.
+Or, you experience delays when protected documents or emails are opened.
+For these cases, the performance counters can help you determine whether the delays are due to processing time on the connector, processing time from the Azure Rights Management service, or network delays.

 To help you identify where the delay is occurring, look for counters that include average counts for **Connector Processing Time**, **Service Response Time**, and **Connector Response Time**.
 For example: **Licensing Successful Batched Request Average Connector Response Time**.

 If you have recently added new server accounts to use the connector, a good counter to check is **Time since last authorization policy update** to confirm that the connector has downloaded the list since you updated it, or whether you need to wait a little longer (up to 15 minutes).

 ## Logging

 Usage logging helps you identify when emails and documents are protected and consumed.
-When this is done by using the RMS connector, the user ID field in the logs contains the service principal name of **Aadrm_S-1-7-0** that is automatically created for the RMS connector.
+When the RMS connector is used to protect and consume content, the user ID field in the logs contains the service principal name of **Aadrm_S-1-7-0**.
+This name is automatically created for the RMS connector.

 For more information about usage logging, see [Logging and analyzing usage of the Azure Rights Management service](log-analyze-usage.md).

-If you need more detailed logging for diagnosis purposes, you can use [Debugview](http://go.microsoft.com/fwlink/?LinkID=309277) from Windows Sysinternals and enable tracing for the RMS connector by modifying the web.config file for the Default site in IIS.
-To do this:
+If you need more detailed logging for diagnosis purposes, you can use [Debugview](http://go.microsoft.com/fwlink/?LinkID=309277) from Windows Sysinternals.
+Enable tracing for the RMS connector by modifying the web.config file for the Default site in IIS:

 1. Locate the web.config file from **%programfiles%\Microsoft Rights Management connector\Web Service**.